-The new adoption laws enacted in Uganda in 2016 resulted in a more difficult international adoption process.
+The new adoption laws enacted in Uganda in 2016 resulted in a more challenging adoption milieu and process to navigate.
 One of the main challenges for American families is meeting the residency requirement of fostering child in Uganda.
 The fostering of a prospective adoptive child is supervised by the Probationary District for one year minimum before an adoption can be approved by the Ugandan authorities.
 The residency requirement however is not required for kinship adoptions.
 It can be waived by the Ugandan courts in special circumstances, such as serious medical issues or a second sibling adoption by the same adoptive parents.

 A Family in Bloom Adoption has established working relationships with personnel and a network in Uganda to facilitate the adoption process from Uganda.
 This includes three practicing adoption attorneys.
 In-country support staff can be cobbled in as needed.

-To meet a growing need, A Family in Bloom Adoption has begun conducting home studies for American families living in Uganda using one of our agency’s qualified social workers.
+To meet a growing need, A Family in Bloom Adoption has begun conducting home studies for American families living in Uganda using our own agency’s social workers or qualified, pre-approved partner agencys.

 Who Can Adopt